haandol/nextjs-s3-deploy-block/README.md

-# Next.js S3 Deploy Example
+# Next.js S3 Deploy Block

 This repository is for hosting Nextjs project using private S3(no public-read) via Cloudfront